raulcorreia7/todo_app/docs/music-sources.md

 # Music Sources (High Level)

+> Keep this spec current before altering media pipelines so tooling and configuration changes track with the documented contract.

 Goal
 - Allow external streaming tracks to be used by the minimal, premium music player.